 The Federated Republic of Zabayral, which did not maintain an army, was broken up by ethnic tensions caused by the wake of the Cold War.
-Nine years after the accident, a revolutionary army called "The People's Federation" has formed and managed to reunite most of the former republic through force.
-The last independant nation left standing, the Republic of Laconia, has hired the foreign Air Force Delta mercenary organization to defend itself.
+Nine years after, a revolutionary army called "The People's Federation" has formed and managed to reunite most of the former republic through force.
+The last independent nation left standing, the Republic of Laconia, has hired the foreign Air Force Delta PMC to defend itself.

 The world is experiencing a population boom after a series of medical advances that made many previously very-lethal diseases easily curable.
 One of the problems that came along, however, is that basic necessities such as food are spreading increasingly thin in many highly-industrialized nations, who found themselves able to neither import nor produce enough food for their own citizens.
 These countries banded together to form the "United Forces" and commenced conquest of agricultural lands in the name of "equal redistribution of resources for everyone".
 Those under the threat of United Forces invasion pooled together their resources under the banner unimaginatively named "Allied Forces" and proceed to augment their strength through recruitment of foreign mercenaries.
-The player is part of one such unit, the Delta team.Released for the Xbox in 2001, the game added numbered, RPG-like stats and a map system where the player could get ambushed and fight in generic battles while going from mission to mission.
+The player is part of one such unit, the Delta team.

-Air Force Delta Strike was the last entry in the series and contained no less than 70 total missions—though many are skippable Stand By Missions—on any one story line and some characters' stories had 90+.
+Air Force Delta Strike was the last entry in the series and contained no less than 70 total missions on any one storyline, with some characters' stories having 90+ (though many are skippable "Stand By Missions").
 It also features a level system reminiscent of Armored Core, with the ability to select from multiple available missions.
 This allows players to choose the missions within each "phase" in the order they want.
 Each phase has specific missions that must be won before the last turn of the chapter or it's Game Over.
-Late in the game, players may also customize certain aircraft with a space operations-adaptor.
+Late in the game, players may also customize certain aircraft with a space operations adapter.
 Essentially, it's an array of thrusters which when applied, gives all aircraft the same (unremarkable) flight characteristics and weapons load-out.
-This adaptor is standard for all space missions until the player has the plane, itself refitted for space flight.
+This adapter is standard for all space missions until the player has the plane itself refitted for space flight.
 It also featured a mission map, where the player sometimes had to use up chapter turns to move from one location to another.